RTCupid/MandelbrotFractal/README.md

 ## Conclusion

-The results show that the use of intrinsics allows to optimize programs, especially it is effective when the same calculations are performed for a lot of data.
-My version with intrinsics showed a 6.26x increase in FPS.
+The fact that the intrinsic version gave a 6.26x increase in FPS shows how much it is effective when the same calculations are performed for a lot of data.
 Despite the fact that compiler optimized common version using xmm registers to vectorization some calculations with optimization key -O3, my version with intrinsics have 3.16 times more FPS than common version with key -O3.

 ## Appendix